-I am a Tenured Scientist of the Spanish National Research Council (CSIC) at the Institute of Earth Sciences Jaume Almera (ICTJA), where I founded and lead the Laboratory of Paleoecology.
+I am a Senior Researcher of the Spanish National Research Council (CSIC) at the Institute of Earth Sciences Jaume Almera (ICTJA), where I founded and lead the Laboratory of Paleoecology.
 I am also Editor-in-Chief of the new journal Quaternary and Associate Editor of Frontiers in Earth Science, Frontiers in Ecology and Evolution and Frontiers in Plant Science.

 My basic specialty is palynology, a discipline in which I have been working since 1981, in a wide range of topics and applications such as laboratory and statistical methods, morphology, taxonomy, aerobiology, ecology, paleoecology, biostratigraphy and evolution, among others.
 My current research falls within the field of ecological paleoecology, in which past comprehensive ecological, rather than solely environmental, reconstruction is the main objective.
 I use a variety of palynological and paleoecological methods and proxies –radiometric dating, pollen and pteridophyte spores, non-pollen palynomorphs (NPP), macrofossils, phytoliths, charcoal, diatoms– from bogs, outcrops and lake sediments, to reconstruct past communities and their trends over time.
 My emphasis is on the Quaternary (the last 2.6 million years), during which most of the present-day communities were shaped, but I also cover the Neogene (Miocene to Pliocene, ~23.0 to 2.6 million years), when many extant species and biomes emerged.
 Collaboration with colleagues from other disciplines (lithology, sedimentology, geochemistry, biomarkers, etc.), results in multi-proxy paleoecological reconstructions at the ecosystem level.
 I also use the results of molecular DNA phylogenetic and phylogeographic studies obtained from publications and databases to test hypothesis about the origin of extant biodiversity.